LiamPack/LiamPack.github.io/notes/artin.md

-note that I have made no attempt to define what equals sign $=$ means in this case, but I'm sure things will work out well; if we find an inverse that works, we don't have to justify the convergence of the series!
+note that I have made no attempt to define what equals sign $=$ means in this case, but I'm sure things will work out well; if we find an inverse that works which is a finite sum, we don't have to justify the convergence of the infinite series.

 So we calculate.
 Since $A^k = 0$ for some $k>0$, then $A^n = 0$ for
 all $ n \geq k$.
 Therefore we can heuristically see that \[(I+A)^{-1}